gr455/notesite/README.md

 1. install Docker

+2. go to 'website/settings.py' and change `DEBUG` to True

+3. go to 'website/settings.py' and change `SECRET_KEY` to any string of significant length

-2. run `docker build -t notesite .`
+4. run `docker build -t notesite .`

-3. run `docker run -it -p 8000:8000 notesite`
+5. run `docker run -it -p 8000:8000 notesite`

-4. the server will start at localhost:8000
+6. the server will start at localhost:8000

 The app is deployed at <a href = "http://gr455.pythonanywhere.com">gr455.pythonanywhere.com </a>